mikrono/tModLoaderWiki_kr_ko/Debugging-Multiplayer-Usage-Issues.md

 ## Version is fine
 If version isn't the issue, read [My connection is fine but my friend or I am stuck on "Connecting..."](#my-connection-is-fine-but-my-friend-or-i-am-stuck-on-connecting) below

+# When I join my own server, mods get disabled
+This is caused by bad mods.
+You must view the server.log file or start the server with the console visible to identify the issue.
+* Set Show Server Console to On: [image](https://i.imgur.com/nfhC1GH.png)
+  * When the console shows up, look for red text or anything that looks out of place.
+Reading the exception messages, you should see mod names mentioned, disable those mods.
+* View server.log by opening the `%UserProfile%\Documents\My Games\Terraria\ModLoader\Logs\server.log` file in a text editor.
+Look for exception messages and stop using the mods that are causing the errors.

 # I can join my server, but my friend can't
 ## Verify that your server is visible to the internet
 1. Open `tModLoaderServer.exe` directly by opening `C:\Program Files (x86)\Steam\steamapps\common\Terraria` and double clicking on the `tModLoaderServer.exe` file.
 (If you are on 0.11.3+, you can do this in Host and Play by setting Show Server Console to On: [image](https://i.imgur.com/nfhC1GH.png))